-Making a cheese board
+Making a board to put food on

 I've made some slate cheese boards that are pretty cool-looking and they were very popular at a couple of craft shows that I was at.
 I've also made some wooden cheese boards which is what this article is about.